shengchen-liu/segway_v3_robot/README.md

     * the platform may not be on
     * the kill switch is pressed
   * If you are getting errors on sensors
-    * you may have the wrong ones or the may not be setup correctly
+    * you may have the wrong ones or they may not be setup correctly
 2. **Manual launch works, time to install the service**
   * Kill any ROS nodes that may be running <Ctrl-C> and close all terminals
   * Open a new terminal and install the upstart service